ast-fri/EnterpriseBench/README.md

 ## 🤝 Contributing

 We welcome contributions to EnterpriseBench!
-Please see our contributing guidelines for more information on how to:
+Here's how you can help:

-- Report bugs and request features
+- **Report bugs**: Open an issue describing the bug and how to reproduce it
-- Submit code improvements
+- **Request features**: Suggest new features or improvements via issues
-- Add new enterprise domains
+- **Submit pull requests**: Contribute code improvements, new domains, or enhanced metrics
-- Enhance evaluation metrics
+- **Improve documentation**: Help us make the docs clearer and more comprehensive

-- Improve documentation
+Please ensure your contributions align with our coding standards and include appropriate tests.

 ## 📄 License